go-rel/rel/docs/crud.md

 // Expect a find query and mock the result. repo.ExpectFind(rel.Eq("id", 1)).Result(book)

-// OR: Expect a find query and returns rel.NoResultError repo.ExpectFind(where.Eq("id", 1)).NoResult()
+// OR: Expect a find query and returns rel.NotFoundError repo.ExpectFind(where.Eq("id", 1)).NotFound()
 ```

 <!-- tabs:end -->